brettsam/azure-mobile-presentations/catmug.md

 if (existingUser == null)
 {
     var dialog = new MessageDialog(
-        String.Format("Welcome {0} {1}!
+        String.Format("Welcome {0}!
 It looks like you're new.
-Would you like to create a new profile?", existingUser.FirstName, existingUser.LastName));
+Would you like to create a new profile?", App.MobileService.CurrentUser.UserId));

     dialog.Commands.Add(new UICommand("Yes Please"));
     dialog.Commands.Add(new UICommand("No Thanks"));